CALGARY, Alberta (Reuters) - Depending on how one runs the numbers, President Barack Obama is well on his way to chopping U.S. oil imports by a third.

 Obama said on Wednesday that he wants the United States to cut oil imports by a third over 10 years.

-Over the past five years, Canadian oil and petroleum product shipments to the United States have surged 16 percent to 2.5 million barrels a day, according to the U.S. EIA, coinciding with massive investments in the vast but controversial oil sands.
+Over the past five years, Canadian oil and petroleum product shipments to the United States have surged 16 percent to 2.5 million barrels a day, according to the U.S. Energy Information Administration, coinciding with massive investments in the vast but environmentally controversial oil sands of northern Alberta.

 Saudi Arabian imports have fallen 29 percent over the same period.

 Even if Obama achieves his goal, Canadian shipments are bound to keep rising, said Jackie Forrest, an analyst at energy consultants IHS CERA.

 “The market is big enough, even with this cut, to absorb all oil sands growth.
 It doesn’t change that equation,” Forrest said.
 “It just means that there will be less room for other exporters.”

 Indeed, Canada’s overall oil output is forecast to rise as much as 43 percent to 3.9 million barrels a day in the next decade, a figure that is larger than Obama’s goal to reduce U.S. imports by 3.6 million barrels over the same period.

 The U.S. initiative comes after Secretary of State Hillary Clinton delayed a decision on TransCanada Corp’s $7 billion Keystone XL pipeline, which would ship more than half a million barrels a day of Canadian crude as far south as the U.S. Gulf Coast.

 Environmentalists and some U.S. politicians, who oppose the pipeline’s route across many states as well as increased oil sands development, have called for its rejection.
 The company contends it would create U.S. jobs and boost energy security.

 The Canadian oil industry, which is looking to expand its markets, took Obama’s comments as positive.